kaije/toggl-to-jira/README.md

 There are a lot of similar projects on GitHub, but none were quite what I wanted, so I decided to write my own and get a little extra practice with TypeScript. :slightly_smiling_face:

+## Usage

+To use this utility, you'll need to be using Jira issue keys (e.g. STA-207) as your Toggl project names, and associating each entry you want to log to Jira with a project.
+Toggl entries without a project will be displayed for review, but will not be sent to Jira.

-## Prerequisites
+### Prerequisites

 * You'll need to [install Node.js](https://nodejs.org/en/).
 (Last tested with v14.17.6)
 * You'll need a [Jira API token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) and a [Toggl API token](https://github.com/toggl/toggl_api_docs#api-token).

-## Usage

-To use this utility, you'll need to be using Jira issue keys (e.g. STA-207) as your Toggl project names, and associating each entry you want to log to Jira with a project.
-Toggl entries without a project will be displayed for review, but will not be sent to Jira.

 ### Configure your credentials for Toggl and JIRA